kir486680/csgo_aim/README.md

 Download yolov3-tiny.weights and yolov3-tiny.cfg(you can also use yolov3-tiny-prn_last.weights and yolov3-tiny-prn.cfg for greater speed but lower accuracy) from the following [link](https://drive.google.com/drive/folders/10QvwT857wyShDlkZ9JWOJ1FGrL963OCU?usp=sharing)

-edit friendlyTeam.txt file to add the classes that you want to detect (0 ,1 for Terrorist, Terrorist Head and 2,3 for Counter Terrorist and CT head)
+Edit friendlyTeam.txt file to add the classes that you want to detect (0 ,1 for Terrorist, Terrorist Head and 2,3 for Counter Terrorist and CT head)

 Change capture params in .ini file according to your screen